What Is a Brood of Birds?

 - Using specific postures or actions to regulate egg temperature, such as standing over eggs, using wings to shield hatchlings, or turning eggs regularly.

-- Using distraction displays to lure potential predators away from nest sites, instead attracting dangerous attention to the protective adult rather than eggs or chicks.
+- Using distraction displays to lure potential predators away from nest sites.

 Nurturing Brooding Birds